 Some of my blog posts include affiliate links.
 If you purchase an item from one of my links I may receive a commission.
 Please read my disclaimer for more details.

 You’ve started a new business.
-You have my 9 Initial Steps to Start a Business to sell your products or services.
+You have my 9 Steps to Make Before Starting a Small Business to sell your products or services.

 However, your business is not doing as well as you expected.
 Unfortunately, beginning a business with a rough start happens to the best of us.